00A44/00A44/README.md

   <li>Illuminated letters on Web Extension
 </ul>

-I plan on making a private IRC to interact and collaborate with others, but I need a few donations.
+I plan on making a private IRC to interact and participate with others, but I need a few donations.
 Discord and Telegram are horrendous platforms.
 I need a few 100 dollars in crypto before I do so.

 </p>